This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 Starbucks Pumpkin Scones

-If you like Starbucks Pumpkin Scones, you’re sure to love these fresh-baked perfectly spiced Pumpkin Scones.
-They have the perfect sweetness level, a delicious spice blend, and rich pumpkin flavor.
-And don’t forget about their tender crumb, plus the fact that they are tall with a beautiful rise.
+They have just the right sweetness level, a delicious spice blend, and rich pumpkin flavor.
+And don’t forget about their tender crumb, plus the fact that they are tall with a beautiful rise!

 How Many Calories are in Starbucks Pumpkin Scones?

-According to Starbucks, here is the nutrition information for one of their Pumpkin Scones:
+According to Starbucks, here is the nutrition information for one of their pumpkin scones:

 - 500kcals